EasyBreezy97/todo-list/README.md

 ## How To use
-In todo-list project folder Run "npm install". after that run "npm install" in Rest API folder than run "npm run json:server". open new terminal, go to todo-list project and run "npm start".
+In todo-list project folder Run "npm install". after that run "npm install" in Rest API folder than run "npm run json:server" also in Rest API folder. open new terminal, go to todo-list project and run "npm start".

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).